Early pregnancy scan

 - To diagnose multiple pregnancy.
 Approximately 2% of natural conceptions and 10% of assisted conceptions result in a multiple pregnancy

 - To diagnose early pregnancy failure.
 Sadly, approximately 3% of women who attend for an early pregnancy scan will find that the fetus has died or has not developed.
 In this case we can arrange for other procedures that may be necessary

 The vast majority of babies are born without any form of disability.
-However, all women have a small risk of delivering a baby with mental or physical disability and some major abnormalities can be detected at the early pregnancy scan.
+However, all women have a small chance of delivering a baby with mental or physical disability and some major structural anomalies can be detected at the early pregnancy scan.

-Some disabilities such as Down’s Syndrome, can also be caused due to a chromosomal abnormality.
-The risk of the fetus having a chromosomal abnormality will depend on the age of the mother and the measurement of the amount of fluid found behind the neck of the fetus between 12 and 14 weeks of pregnancy.
+Some disabilities such as Down ’s syndrome, can also be caused due to a chromosomal condition.
+The chance of the fetus having a chromosomal imbalance will depend on the age of the mother and the measurement of the amount of fluid found behind the neck of the fetus between 12 and 14 weeks of pregnancy.

 Cervical length check

 Recent studies have shown that the length of the neck of the womb (cervical length) might indicate the chances for going into labour prematurely.
 We check this at the time of your 21-22 week scan and discuss the findings with you.